-A proposal to the AGM for an additional $\notin 0,30$ per share as final dividend for 2008 (amounting to a total of $\notin 91.691$) was approved by the Board of Directors on 26 February 2009 and the final approval was given by the shareholders at the AGM held on 3 June 2009.
+A proposal to the AGM for an additional \le 0,30 per share as final dividend for 2008 (amounting to a total of \le 91.691) was approved by the Board of Directors on 26 February 2009 and the final approval was given by the shareholders at the AGM held on 3 June 2009.

-At its meeting held on 27 August 2009, during which the Board of Directors approved the condensed interim financial information of the Company for the six month period ended 30 June 2009, the Board proposed and approved an interim dividend for the 2009 financial year of $\in 0,15$ per share (amounting to a total of $\in 45.845$).
-The relevant amounts relating to the interim dividend for 2009 and the final dividend for 2008 (totalling $\in 137.536$) are included in these financial statements.
+At its meeting held on 27 August 2009, during which the Board of Directors approved the condensed interim financial information of the Company for the six month period ended 30 June 2009, the Board proposed and approved an interim dividend for the 2009 financial year of \leqslant 0,15 per share (amounting to a total of \leqslant 45.845).
+The relevant amounts relating to the interim dividend for 2009 and the final dividend for 2008 (totalling \leqslant 137.536) are included in these financial statements.

-A proposal to the AGM for an additional $\notin 0,30$ per share as final dividend for 2009 (amounting to a total of $\notin 91.691$) was approved by the Board of Directors on 25 February 2010 and the final approval was given by the shareholders at the AGM held on 2 June 2010.
-Furthermore, at its meeting held on 24 August 2010, during which the Board of Directors approved the condensed interim financial information of the Company for the six month period ended 30 June 2010, the Board proposed and approved an interim dividend for the 2010 financial year of $\notin 0,15$ per share (amounting to a total of $\notin 45.845$).
-The relevant amounts relating to the interim dividend for 2009 have been included in these financial statements.
-Due to changes in tax regulations during the year, the payment of the interim dividend raised additional tax obligations on the Company of $\notin 12,2$ million (refer to Note 27).
+A proposal to the AGM for an additional \le 0,30 per share as final dividend for 2009 (amounting to a total of \le 91,691) was approved by the Board of Directors on 25 February 2010 and the final approval was given by the shareholders at the AGM held on 2 June 2010.
+Furthermore, at its meeting held on 24 August 2010, during which the Board of Directors approved the condensed interim financial information of the Company for the six month period ended 30 June 2010, the Board proposed and approved an interim dividend for the 2010 financial year of \le 0.15 per share (amounting to a total of \le 45,.845).
+The relevant amounts relating to the interim dividend for 2010 and the final dividend for 2009 have been included in these financial statements.
+Due to changes in tax regulations during the year, the payment of the interim dividend raised additional tax obligations on the Company of \le 12.2 million (refer to Note 27).

-A proposal to the AGM for an additional \notin 0,30 per share as final dividend was approved by the Board of Directors on 24 February 2011.
-This amounts to \notin 91.691 and is not included in these accounts as it has not yet been approved by the shareholders' AGM.
+A proposal to the AGM for an additional €0,30 per share as final dividend was approved by the Board of Directors on 24 February 2011.
+This amounts to €91.691 and is not included in these accounts as it has not yet been approved by the shareholders' AGM.
 No provision for tax was taken for the final dividend as the Company expects the new tax legislation to clear the issue.